 Carl Darnall Army Medical Center, Fort Hood, TX

 William Beaumont Army Medical Center, El Paso, TX

 Madigan Army Medical Center, Fort Lewis, WA

 David Grant Air Force Medical Center, Travis AFB, CA

 Charlie Norwood VA Medical Center, Augusta, GA

 The mission of USAGPAN is to produce clinicians educated in the complexity of practice at the doctoral level and competent in the unique skills of anesthesia nursing.
 USAGPAN graduates, both military and civilian, are prepared to function as a leader advocating for quality patient care in time of peace, and when necessary, in time of war, civil disorder, natural disaster or humanitarian missions.
-USAGPAN training is one of the premier nurse anesthesia programs nationwide offering high quality and autonomous training in general and regional anesthesia.
+USAGPAN is the premier nurse anesthesia program offering high quality and autonomous training in all clinical and professional aspects of anesthesia delivery.

-USAGPAN’s hard work has not gone unnoticed, in February 2008, USAGPAN received the Army Surgeon General’s Excalibur Award to honor its team and organizational performance and excellence in stimulating best practices.
-Additionally, in 2011, USAGPAN was rated #1 in the nation according the US News and World Report for top schools for graduate nurse anesthesia training.
+USAGPAN’s hard work has not gone unnoticed.
+In February 2008, USAGPAN received the Army Surgeon General’s Excalibur Award to honor its team and organizational performance and excellence in stimulating best practices.
+Additionally, in 2011, USAGPAN was rated #1 in the nation according to the US News and World Report for top schools for graduate nurse anesthesia training.
 In conclusion, USAGPAN continues to provide high quality education in pursuit of our mission.